Noma Diclifes

 Sol de Goa: A Second Life

-The Nerul assets are just beyond Candolim, close sufficient to the celebration district but still cut off from North Goa’s traveler takeover.
-Sol de Goa isn’t new in any manner (the boutique hotel’s interiors have been initially styled with the aid of Tarun Tahiliani when it opened to customers a decade ago).
+The Nerul assets are just beyond Candolim, close sufficiently to the celebration district but still cut off from North Goa’s traveler takeover.
+Sol de Goa isn’t new in any manner (the boutique hotel’s interiors were initially styled with the aid of Tarun Tahiliani when it opened to customers a decade ago).
 Logistics, however, demanded more excellent legroom within the foyer and a tech upgrade over the years.
 So, German decorator Uti Travasso, who additionally designed the boutique resort’s extra well-known sister hotel Fort Tiracol and The Source at Sula Vineyards, became roped in re-haul, which was finished earlier this year.

 So, the land was accelerated inside the backyard of the hotel, and an outdoor deck became brought to the principal shape with a 2nd infinity pool at the periphery that overlooks lush paddy fields, the Nerul River that runs via them, and lighting fixtures from the Candolim Church glimmering in the horizon, at dusk.
 The extension additionally created room for the again-of-the-house Sol Bar, Restaurant & Verandah to comprise an alfresco dining location and an open kitchen.
-By her personal admission, Uti peppered the gap with Ralph Lauren-stimulated front room furniture in a preppy blue-and-white-striped print.
+By her admission, Uti had peppered the gap with Ralph Lauren-stimulated front room furniture in a preppy blue-and-white striped print.
 She selected daring sculptural mild fixtures from Carla Alvares, a famous Goan chandelier artist, to rev up the foyer.

 Sol de Goa: Goa Meets Galle Face